rpede/MobileProgramming24/_working_with_data/jokes.md

 1. an object to hold the settings
 2. (optionally) persistent storage of the settings
 3. another page to change the settings
-4. change `DataSource` to use the settings
+4. update `DataSource` to use the settings

 #### 1. Object to hold settings

-You can solve the first by simple adding a `Settings` class for the settings you want the user to be able to change.
+You can solve the first, by simply adding a `Settings` class with fields for the settings you want the user to be able to change.

 You can make the `Settings` class accessible across your application with a provider (just like DataSource).
-I suggest using a [MultiProvider](https://pub.dev/packages/provider#multiprovider) to cleanly provide both `DataSource` and settings.
+I suggest using a [MultiProvider](https://pub.dev/packages/provider#multiprovider) to cleanly provide both `DataSource` and your new settings object.

 #### 2. Persistence (optional)

-You can use the [localstorage package](https://pub.dev/packages/localstorage) to easily persist simple data in your app.
+You can use the [localstorage](https://pub.dev/packages/localstorage) package to persist simple data in your app.

-One caveat is that whatever data you try to persist needs to be JSON serializable.
+One caveat, is that whatever data you try to persist, needs to be JSON serializable.
-Meaning you can only use types like: int, double, bool, String List & Map.
+Meaning, you can only use types like: int, double, bool, String List & Map.
 Also, you will have to cast the value you get back to the appropriate type.

-Add `load` and `save` methods to `Settings` that use `LocalStorage` to persist settings.
+Add `load` and `save` methods to `Settings` and use `LocalStorage` to persist settings.

-NOTE: You need to wait for `LocalStorage` to be ready before you can use it:
+**Important:** You need to wait for `LocalStorage` to be ready before you can use it:

 ```dart
 final LocalStorage storage = LocalStorage('settings');